germayneng/template-_githubpages/_posts/2018-03-19-talkingdata_eda.md

 ## Parallel Set

 Let us first do a split, by filtering for groups (unique device-os-app-channel) that are more than 9 and also split the channels by colors so we can have a better visualization.
-We can see a huge proportion comes from channel 213, and they also installed app 19 as well as 29.
+We can see a huge proportion comes from channel 213, and they also download app 19 as well as 29.
 Also, majority of these people use device 0. **Some naive hypothesis would be that, channel 213 seems to be where people found out about app 19 and 29.
-Also, could it be the device 0 version of this app is better done since most people who installed it are on device 0**
+Also, could it be the device 0 version of this app is better done since most people who downloaded them are on device 0**

 <center><img src="/images/talkingdata_charts/chart4.png?style=centerme"></center>

 Filtering for the smaller groups, we can see:

 * there are less device 0 users.
 Majority are using device 1,2...etc
-* Again, people who installed app 19 comes from channel 213
+* Again, people who downloaded app 19 comes from channel 213

 <center><img src="/images/talkingdata_charts/chart5.png?style=centerme"></center>

-## Installation Rates
+## Download Rates

 ### By IP